Colts, Bucs meet while headed in opposite directions

 The Colts can pin their woes on two things: injuries and lousy kicking.
 The same Adam Vinatieri who delivered that Week 8 win with a 51-yard field goal with 22 seconds remaining missed 3 of 4 field-goal attempts Sunday against the Titans.
 Two of those were blocked and one was returned for a Tennessee touchdown in the Colts' 31-17 home loss.

 Vinatieri has now missed eight field goals and six extra points on the season, prompting Indianapolis to claim rookie kicker Chase McLaughlin off waivers on Wednesday as insurance.
 McLaughlin went a combined 13-for-17 on field-goal tries and 15-for-15 on PATs for the Los Angeles Chargers and San Francisco 49ers this season.
-Vinatieri is also dealing with a knee ailment that limited him in practice Wednesday, just one of several key Colts injury issues.
+Vinatieri, 46, has been ruled out of Sunday's contest with a knee ailment, marking his first missed game due to injury since 2009.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)